sagemath/trac_to_gh/Issue 1467.md

 # Issue 1467: make it possible to upload/download worksheets as plain text

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1467

 Original creator: was